 You may want to have a look at our Review Criteria.

-Redirection means that the reviewers of the First Choice Network you selected do not consider your topic suitable for their network.
+Redirection means that the reviewers of the EERA Network you selected as your first choice netework do not consider your topic suitable for their network.
 In this case, your submission will be automatically redirected to the alternative network you selected when filling in your submission form.

 Proposals are rejected for various reasons: often they are very short and simply do not give enough information - especially regarding the research methods - other times the language is not clear enough.
 We advise you take your time to make your case clear.
 Usually, reviewers and/or the programme committee will leave feedback within the reviewing process which should help explain the reasons for a potential rejection.
 In some cases proposals are rejected after they have been redirected to the second choice network.
 In these cases, the second network chosen by the author also did not feel that the submissions met the research focus of the network.